 - Check the Profile Assist viewers now.
 Verify that the selected area contains no details in all three channels.
 The Profile Assist viewers will help to see any fine details that may be present there.
 You may also see some compression artifacts there (more on that a bit later).

 - If the area selected by the Auto Profile contains any details of the scene, then manually select another spot in the frame and again verify it using the Profile Assist viewers.

 - Once everything looks good, click Auto Profile again to build a new noise profile based on the area you have selected.

 It is important to use a part of the frame that shows strong noise and no details in all three channels.
-Using such a sample of pure noise allows Neat Video to build an accurate profile.
+Using such a sample of pure noise allows Neat Video and Neat Image to build an accurate profile.
 Presence of details in any of the channels could make the profile inaccurate.
 This also applies to any fine details that may be difficult to see in the regular image above.
 Profile Assist shows the content of the Luminance and Chrominance channels to help you better see those details in individual channels and avoid including them into analysis area.

 Handling compression artifacts during profiling

 Before we move on, there’s one more thing to consider during noise profiling and that is compression artifacts.